stephenajulu/julzinsight.co/content/_index.md

       value: Julz Insight | Illuminating Possibilities Through Tech and Innovation
     - name: 'twitter:description'
       value: >-
-        We are a tech firm & lab based in Nairobi, Kenya, with over a decade of experience with Software, Web, Cloud, Design, Open-Source & Digital Transformation Expertise.
-We build impactful tech products and solutions that solve complex challenges.
-Pioneering innovation.
-Illuminating possibilities.
+        We are a tech firm and lab based in Nairobi, Kenya, with over a decade of experience in Software, Web, Cloud, Design, Open-Source, and digital Transformation Expertise.
+We build impactful tech products and solutions that solve complex challenges and illuminate possibilities.
 layout: advanced
 ---